begriffs/lexyacc/notes.md

   To read from a string, or from a custom function like ch2-06.l, requires AT&T lex or flex.
 Flex is so common nowadays that might as well use it, and try to deviate from POSIX as little as possible in other respects.

+## Chapter 3

+* Is it best to declare a shared global in the .l file as extern, and define it in the .y file?
+* It's easier to mimic the tfind/tsearch interface with my symbol table, rather than st_lookup (aka find) and st_add (add full structure, return true or false if new entry was created).